Accurately tests for chlamydia, gonorrhoea and HIV

 If you have tested positive for HIV in the past, you can purchase one of our test kits that does not test for HIV.

-When do I need to take the male enhanced STI test?
+When do I need to take the female enhanced STI test?

-However, if you think you might have an STI, you can test immediately and repeat the test after the window period (you will need to purchase 2 test kits for this).
+If you think you might have an STI, you can test immediately and repeat the test after the window period (you will need to purchase two test kits for this).

 How do I access my test results?